ThePJB/voxelgame/world.md

 picking broke again oof
 probably should set up some kind of automated test with like full on inputs and stuff

+ok this is pretty weird.
+So there are sometimes holes in the mesh (but not always from the start) at chunk pos 15 so it like either thinks its occluded or thinks the block there is empty. maybe empty.
+And also picking there doesnt seem to work but maybe it does

+picking messages could be better and could refactor a bit probably and things would straighten out.